dikortis/LetsTalkETC/Episodes/Episode_5.md

 **Jerry:**
-well again I don't want to position myself as a big in bester because I think that um you know
+well again I don't want to position myself as a big in bester because I think that you know